Sunlitspace542/freedoom4dos/readme.md

-# Freedoom DOS Executable
+# Freedoom4DOS
 Made using the DOS Doom source code reconstruction from the [gamesrc-ver-recreation](https://bitbucket.org/gamesrc-ver-recreation/doom/src/master/) repo.
 This source code and the executables it generates are intended to be used with the [latest autobuild of FREEDOOM.](http://freedoom.soulsphere.org/)
 This source code should only be used to build Doom 2 v1.9 and Ultimate Doom v1.9 executables. the setup program is not included, however the Doom 2/Ultimate Doom setup program should work fine with this.

-## Differences from vanilla Doom engine
+## Differences from vanilla Doom Engine
 - Raised limits to match those in Doom-Plus
 - Added text strings from Freedoom's DEHACKED lump (one of the quit messages had to be shortened, however)
 - "Sky Never Changes in Doom II" bugfix enabled for all Doom 2 engine versions

 ## Known issues
-- Freedoom: Phase 2 may crash on exit from MAP11 onwards (at least on DOSBox)
+- Game may crash on exit from MAP11 onwards (at least on DOSBox)

 ## Usage
 due to the MS-DOS 8-character filename limit, the ``FREEDOOM1.wad`` and ``FREEDOOM2.wad`` files must be renamed to ``doom.wad`` and ``doom2.wad`` respectively for the game to run.